leihuang/rxnnet/README.md

 # rxnnet

-A Python package for representing **reaction networks**, examining their structures and simulating their behaviors.
+A Python package for representing **reaction networks**, examining their **structures** and simulating their **behaviors**.
 Currently implemented as a wrapper of SloppyCell (http://sloppycell.sourceforge.net/).

+Mathematically, a reaction network can be represented as dx/dt = N v(x,p), where x, v and p are concentration, rate and parameter vectors, respectively and N is stoichiometry matrix.

+Structures:
+- stoichiometry matrix N
+- left and right null spaces of N
+- reduced stoichiometry matrix Nr (a selection of N rows with trivial left null space)
+- link matrix L where N = L Nr

 Behaviors:
-- transients
+- transients x(t)
-- steady states
+- steady states s = x(inf) and J = v(s, p)
-- parameter sensitivities of them
+- parameter sensitivities of them Rs = ds/dp and RJ = dJ/dp
+-- elasticities Ep = dv/dp and Ex = dv/dx
+-- control matrices Cs = -(N Es)^{-1} N and CJ = I + Es Cs

 <!---
 Why a wrapper of SloppyCell: